Does Your CRO Innovate To Keep Trials On Track?May 9, 2018

 - Addresses challenges via anticipation and adaptation

 - Collaborates to further and reshape best practices

-ARG knows from experience that the willingness to be flexible has fueled our success in rare disease clinical trials, resulting in approvals with over $3B in sales.
+ARG knows from experience that the willingness to be flexible has fueled our success in rare disease, oncology, and immunology clinical trials, resulting in approvals with over $3B in sales.

 In an ongoing ARG study of a drug for a rare eye disease in which blinding fibrous membranes grow under children's eyelids, a small number of patients were treated at two large referral centers in the US and Europe.

 The first interim analysis revealed an issue: measuring membranes manually on squirming children was producing inconsistent readings between sites, and even from the same patients at different visits.